ruupusensei/AreaCalculator/README.md

 # AreaCalculator
- A simple program to calculate the area of 4 basic shapes
+ A simple program to calculate the area of 4 basic shapes.
+Exercise completed as coursework.